-Title College AUT-65B Toyota Automatic Transmissions and Transaxles R AUT-66 Toyota Climate Control Systems R AUT-67 Toyota Fuel Systems II R After a detailed discussion among the faculty staff and program director we have decided to delete this course from our program because we feel that it does not provide employment for our students: CUL-200 Culinary Work Experience R The following course is no longer needed for Mentor program and has not been offered it for years: or many EAR-39 Mentor Seminar MNR The following courses have the same content as MAN 56 which is taught more often: ENE-61 Computer Aided Design and Computer Aided Manufacturing N MAC-61 Computer Aided Design and Computer Aided Manufacturing N The following courses have never been offered: MAN-91C Manufacturing Fundamentals for Apprenticeship N MAN-92B Survey of Electronic Sensors N The following course has not been offered in over ten years: MAN-93C Survey of Electronic Sensors N MOV has never offered it and RIV hasn't offered it since winter 2009.
-It is cross-listed with CHE-17 which will remain in the MOV and RIV catalogs: PHS-17 Introduction to the Development of Modern Science MR 7.
-Modification to State/Locally approved Certificate/Degrees: The following certificate/degree is being modified to increase the units from 34.5 to 39 units to 36-39 due to the increased units in one of the courses: Administration of Justice-Law Enforcement (see attachment A) The following certificate/degree is being modified to remove the CUL-200 course which is no longer beneficial to students in regards to future employment: Culinary Arts (see attachment B) R
+Title College AUT-65B Toyota Automatic Transmissions and Transaxles R AUT-66 Toyota Climate Control Systems R AUT-67 Toyota Fuel Systems II R iled discussion among the faculty staff and program director, the discipline has d sourse from their program because they feel that it does not provide employment CUL-200 Culinary Work Experience R The followi years: ng course is no longer needed for Mentor program and has not been offered it for r many EAR-39 Mentor Seminar MNR The followi ng courses have the same content as MAN 56 which is taught more often: ENE-61 Computer Aided Design and Computer Aided Manufacturing Ν MAC-61 Computer Aided Design and Computer Aided Manufacturing Ν The followi ng courses have never been offered: MAN-91C Manufacturing Fundamentals for Apprenticeship Ν MAN-92B Survey of Electronic Sensors N The followi ng course has not been offered in over ten years: MAN-93C Survey of Electronic Sensors Ν ever offered this course and RIV hasn't offered it since winter 2009.
+It is cross-listich will remain in the MOV and RIV catalogs: sted with PHS-17 Introduction to the Development of Modern Science MR 7.
+New Stat e Approved Degrees: Associate in n Arts in Anthropology for Transfer (see attachment A) MR Associate in n Science in Business Administration for Transfer (see attachment B) NR Associate in n Arts in Dance (see attachment C) R Associate in n Arts in Journalism for Transfer (see attachment D) R Associate in n Science in Kinesiology for Transfer(see attachment E) R tion to State/Locally approved Certificate/Degrees: ing certificate/degree is being modified to increase the units from 34.5 to 39 units increased units in one of the courses: Administra tion of Justice-Law Enforcement (see attachment F) М ng certificate/degree is being modified to remove the CUL-200 course which is roo students in regards to future employment: 10 longer Culinary A rts (see attachment G) R